caktus/django_bread/docs/configuration.rst

     A string to use as the plural name where needed (see ``name``, :ref:`urls`, and :ref:`templates`).
     Default: the name with an ``s`` appended.

-form_class
-    override the custom form class we're using for this model

 namespace
     A string with the URL namespace to include in the generated URLS.